arakasi72/rtinst/README.md

 For a detailed installation guide, and additional information on all the features, go to: [Guide](https://github.com/arakasi72/rtinst/wiki/Guide)

+To see latest updates to the script go to [Change Log](https://github.com/arakasi72/rtinst/wiki/Change-Log)

 -------------------------------------------------------------------------

  Copyright (c) 2015 arakasi72 (https://github.com/arakasi72)